Honors

 Departmental Honors

-Departmental honors awards will be conferred on those students who meet the specific requirements for departmental honors.
-Students seeking departmental honors in their major should consult their departmental Website and faculty advisor.
+Departmental honors at graduation will be conferred on those students who meet the specific requirements for departmental honors.
+Students seeking departmental honors in their major should consult their departmental website and faculty advisor.
 If you are not sure who your major advisor is, contact the department.

 Honor Societies